 Gallbladder pain symptoms continued...

-Cholangitis: Upper right abdominal discomfort at first, turning into abdominal pain that can be accompanied by high fever and chills, itching and jaundice (yellowing of the eyes and skin).
+Cholangitis: Upper right abdominal discomfort at first, turning into abdominal pain that can be accompanied by fever and chills, itching and jaundice (yellowing of the eyes and skin).
 This condition needs emergency medical treatment.

 You should seek medical advice immediately if you develop abdominal pain that lasts for more than 8 hours, or if the pain is so intense that you cannot find a position that provides relief, or if you have a high temperature or chills, or if there is jaundice.